DISA'S CERTIFIED MROS ENSURE COMPLIANCE

 Step 5: MRO Interviews the Donor - If the lab results are non-negative, they are reviewed by a Medical Review Officer.
 Each donor with a non-negative result will have the opportunity to speak with an MRO that is also a licensed physician.

 Step 6: Results are Reported - If the lab result is negative, it reports to the company automatically through the system.
 If the laboratory result appears positive, the MRO interviews the donor to discuss the non-negative results and then the final report is distributed to the company.

 The medical review process offers a fair opportunity for the donor to provide a prescription or legitimate explanation for any non-negative test results.
 This process protects individuals from wrongful accusations, as well as protects the employer from any litigation due to an employee being fired or suspended as a result of their drug test result.
 Our MRO team accomplished more than 1.4 million verifications in 2017, ensuring you meet federal regulations and maintain a safe working environment for all employees.

 - Protects the rights of both the employer and employee

 - Determines if there is a legitimate medical explanation for a non-negative test result

 - Validates the forensic integrity of a drug test result

 - Ensures compliance with all federal, state, and local laws

 DISA provides a comprehensive line of drug testing solutions to help you make the most informed hiring decisions possible for your business.
-Call DISA today at 281-673-2530.
+Call DISA today at 281-673-2530 or contact us below.